|

 atmosphere under excellent atmospheric conditions.
 The telescope

-is used for public outreach and student eduction.
+is still used for public outreach and student eduction.

 Solar activity data taken at Wendelstein have been digitzed for the years